luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 - [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) Bioconductor package (used by Luisier et al 2018)
 - AgriGO Web-based GO Analysis Toolkit and Database for Agricultural Community.
-- DAVID This is the GO tool biologists love.
-It is the "most generous" of them all, as it produces copious amounts of output.
+- DAVID This is the GO tool biologists love - produces copious amounts of output.
 - Panther is offered directly from the GO website.
 It produces very limited information and no visualization.
 - goatools a command line Python scripts.
 - ermineJ Standalone tool with easy to use interface.
 It has detailed documentation.